CodelyTV/awesome-bash-challenges/08-sql_challenge/1-problem/README.md

 # 🔥 Challenge

-1. Transform all courses inside `codely-awesome_bash_challenges-8_1-mariadb` into json
+1. Transform all courses inside `codely-awesome_bash_challenges-8_1-mariadb` into json with the better performance possible